RashidulApp/devops-notes/topics/kubernetes/README.md

 </details>

 <details>
-<summary>What are the Kubernetes components of a worker node <summary><br>
+<summary> What are the Kubernetes components of a worker node <summary> <br>

-The following are the Kubernetes components of a worker node:
+  he following are the Kubernetes components of a worker node:
 * **Kubelet:** The kubelet is a process that runs on each worker node.
 It is responsible for managing the containers that are running on the node.
 * **Kube-proxy:** The kube-proxy is a network proxy that runs on each worker node.
 It is responsible for routing traffic to the containers that are running on the node.
 * **Container runtime:** The container runtime is a software that is responsible for running containers.
 Kubernetes supports a number of different container runtimes, such as Docker and containerd.